shupershuff/PalworldServerTools/README.md

 3. If there are issues, you can review the log file in the folder where the script lives for further information.

 **Configure Task Scheduler**<br>
-1. TBC
+If you need help or want to see examples, see [PalworldTools Task Scheduler Documentation](docs/TASKSCHEDULER.md).
+## Usage ##

-**Launch Parameters available:**<br>
+**Launch Parameters available**<br>
 At this stage this script is mostly a backend tool so these Parameters are the main means of performing tasks.<br>
 Parameters utilizing RCON:<br>
 - -Info - RCON request to return server Info.
 - -Version - Used to specifically return server version text provided by -info
 - -ServerName - Used to specifically return server name text provided by -info
 - -ShowPlayers - Show the names of all logged in players.
+TBC FROM v1.1.0 this will instead show a comma separated response, the exact response you'd get from RCON.
+- -ShowPlayerNamess - TBC FROM v1.1.0 ONWARDS Show the names of all logged in players.
 - -ShowPlayerCount - Number of players online
 - -Shutdown - Used to initiate a planned shutdown.
 Can be used in conjunction with -shutdowntimer and -shutdownmessage.
 The script will also initiate a broadcast message notifying of shutdown when it's imminent.
 - -ShutdownTimer - Optional parameter.
 Used to specify how many seconds until shutdown should occur.
 If not specified it will use the value from the config file.
 - -ShutdownMessage - To use this use -broadcast "message".
 Used to customise the shutdown message.
 - -Broadcast - To use this use -broadcast "message".
 Sends a message to all players.
 Note that as of the time of writing, it's not possible to send messages with spaces in them (game limitation).
 - -DoExit - Schedule an immediate shutdown of the server.
+- -kick (or -kickplayer) - TBC FROM v1.1.0 ONWARDS Used to kick a player.
+Script allows you to specify either steam ID or playername to kick.
+- -ban (or -banplayer) - TBC FROM v1.1.0 ONWARDS Used to ban a player.
+Script allows you to specify either steam ID or playername to ban.
+If specified player isn't online, script will warn you (in case you made a typo).
 - -Save - Force server to save data.

 Server Launch and misc Parameters: